 The fellowship program is designed within a multidisciplinary setting to provide the education and training necessary for the practice of neurosurgical oncology.

-Fellows attend weekly treatment planning conferences for brain and spine radiosurgery.
+Fellows attend weekly treatment planning conferences for spine radiosurgery.

-Memorial Sloan Kettering’s Department of Neurosurgery has brain and spine tumor boards each week at which new or complicated patients are presented to a multidisciplinary group.
+Memorial Sloan Kettering’s Department of Neurosurgery has brain, spine, and pituitary and skull base tumor boards every week or biweekly, for the discussion of complex cases in a multidisciplinary setting.

-The Brain Tumor Center offers a monthly seminar series, which fellows are encouraged to attend.
+The Brain Tumor Center offers a monthly seminar series as well as weekly “work in progress” lunches, which fellows are encouraged to attend.

 Journal Club is held weekly for the review and discussion of subject-specific literature.
 Fellows are expected to formally present once a month at journal club.